JustinCCodes/WBS_Group_Project_5_Backend/README.md

 - **Advanced User Search**: Search users by email or ID with pagination
 - **CSRF Protection**: CSRF token validation on all state-changing operations
 - **Security**: Rate limiting, input validation, secure cookies, password hashing, banned user checks
+- **Contact Message Encryption**: All contact form messages are encrypted at rest and decrypted only for authorized admin viewing, ensuring privacy and security.
 - **Serverless Ready**: Optimized for Vercel with connection pooling and caching
 - **TypeScript**: Fully typed with strict mode enabled
 - **Input Validation**: Zod schemas for all endpoints